 It's an amusing novel, well-plotted but written without much in the way of flair or style.
 Not weighty.
 Perhaps I was a little put off by the indulgences of first world difficulties.

 For one of the characters, Williamsburg was a "hotbed of youth and culture."
 For another, it was a "hotbed of European tourists and restaurants with thirty-five dollar entrees."
-Wow, Williamsburg.
+Wow, Williamsburg is two distinct hotbeds.
 It's hard to imagine how Daniel Fuchs would have reacted.
 Is there another part of the U. S. so fundamentally altered in a couple of generations?

 Comments